 **Pro Tip: Philadelphia has a special program called ‘Residential Parking Permits’ where as a resident in an eligible area, you can park for about $35 for the entire year for your 1st vehicle.
 Keep in mind, this is not available in all neighborhoods and there are other requirements, you can learn more about Resident Parking Permits here.

 5. Find Out About Local Parks

 Philly is ranked top 10 in the world for its park system, which is why you may want to live near some of them.
 This is especially important if being outside and enjoying nature is a key part of your life.
 In that case, it may be worth being near one Philly’s largest three parks, including Pennypack Park, Fairmount Park or Wissahickon Valley Park.
 Pennypack is in Northeast Philadelphia, and Fairmount and Wissahickon are near Northwest Philadelphia.
-There are of course lots of other smaller parks.
+There are of course lots of other smaller parks throughout the city.

 6. Identify the Type of Rental for You

 One of the best things about Philadelphia is you have a variety of housing options to choose from .
 Even in Center City, there are single-family row homes to rent, or perhaps you prefer an apartment building (mid rise or high rise).
 If you go a little further out to Northeast or Northwest Philly, you can even find garden-style apartments.
 So, try to identify what works best for your lifestyle and go from there.

 7. Know the Sites to Search on